zaiisao/Documentation/en/Video/custom_video_windows.md

 mediaEngine->registerAudioFrameObserver(lpExternalAudioFrameObserver);

-// Start pushing data into the Engine and retrieving data from the Engine.
-Usually you need to maintain a process loop.
+// Start pushing the data into the engine and retrieve the data from the engine.
+You may need to maintain a process loop.

 CAudioCapturePackageQueue *lpBufferQueue = CAudioCapturePackageQueue::GetInstance();